MasWag/FalCAuN/example/hscc2020/README.md

 Breach
 ------

 As a baseline, we used [*Breach*](https://github.com/decyphir/breach), which is one of the state-of-the-art falsification tool.
 We used [Breach version 1.5.2](https://github.com/decyphir/breach/releases/tag/1.5.2).
+See https://github.com/decyphir/breach/blob/1.5.2/README.md for the installation instruction of Breach.

 How to reproduce the experiment results
 ---------------------------------------

 ### Experiments

-The scripts to reproduce the experiment results is included in this directory.
+The scripts and data to reproduce the experiment results is included in this directory.
 We note that these scripts do not repeat the experiments while in the paper, we repeated the experiments 10 times and computed their means and standard deviations.
 The results are saved under `./results`.

 The experiments take more time than the timeout because we check the timeout only at the beginning of the equivalence testing.
 The time for the initialization of MATLAB/Simulink is not excluded from the timeout.